 You see a job opening for an executive assistant—and it's perfect for you.

-To set yourself apart from other candidates and land that interview, you need a jaw-dropping executive assistant cover letter.
+And for that, you need a jaw-dropping executive assistant cover letter.

 In this article, you’ll find: